cronvel/kung-fig/doc/KFG.md

 Parsing that will produce an instance of `TagContainer` that contains a single `Tag` instance, whose name is `message`, and whose content is `{ "text": "Hello world!" , "color": "blue" }`.

-Tags are useful to create scripting language.
-They supports attributes:
+Tags are useful to create scripting language on top of KFG.
+For example, [Spellcast](https://github.com/cronvel/spellcast) is a full-blown scripting language built on top of KFG.
+Tags support attributes:

 ```
 [message some:attribute]